CatifiedSWE/dutuk-user/test_result.md

       message: "Design copy completed successfully.
 All components from Repo B have been implemented in Repo A while maintaining the structure and hierarchy.
 Images have been downloaded and integrated.
 The homepage now mirrors the design of Repo B with the exact color scheme, typography, and layout."
     - agent: "main"
       message: "Design refinement completed based on user-provided images.
 Fixed navbar gradient border, reordered sections (PremiumPackagesBanner now appears before PremiumEventPlanning), and verified all styling matches the design specifications.
 The navbar now has the correct gradient border-bottom as specified: linear-gradient(89.08deg, #FFFFFF 27.15%, rgba(0, 0, 0, 0) 56.61%, #FFFFFF 86.07%)."
+    - agent: "main"
+      message: "NAVBAR FIXED - Root cause found and resolved: 1) Glassmorphism was not working because backdrop-filter was on a child absolute div instead of the header element itself.
+2) Sticky positioning was not working because parent container (HomePageScreen) had overflow-x-hidden which breaks position: sticky.
+Fixed by moving backdrop-filter to header element, adding position: sticky to CSS class, removing overflow-x-hidden from parent, and increasing background opacity to 80% for better visibility.
+Navbar now has perfect glassmorphism effect and sticky scroll behavior matching the reference design."